Academic Map

 Required Milestones: Term 5

-Complete 3 core courses, 2 of them being GEA1000 and GEO1400, ( ≥ C minus ) in each
+Complete two (2) Introductory Geography courses ( ≥ C minus ) in each

-Begin taking 3000/4000-level courses
+May begin taking 3000/4000-level courses

 Civic Literacy requirement